by Dr. C.H. Weaver M.D. update 1/2020

 This approval was based on the results from a phase II study known as COMPLEMENT 1.
 The multi-center, randomized, open-label trial included 447 patients for whom fludarabine-based therapy was considered to be inappropriate (because of advanced age or presence of co-morbidities).
 Patients were randomized to receive Arzerra plus chlorambucil or chlorambuicl alone.
 The results indicated a statistically significant improvement in median progression-free survival (PFS) in patients who received Arzerra/chlorambucil compared to those who received chlorambucil alone (22.4 months versus 13.1 months).(1)

-- The most common side effects associated with ofatumumab were reactions at the site of infusion, low levels of immune cells, and upper respiratory tract infections.
-However, there were no unexpected toxicities observed with ofatumumab.
+The most common side effects associated with Azerra were reactions at the site of infusion, low levels of immune cells, and upper respiratory tract infections.

 The initial approval of Arzerra was based on a study among patients with CLL that was refractory (not responsive) to Fludara and Campath.
 Forty-two percent of patients responded to treatment with Arzerra.
 Treatment responses lasted a median of 6.5 months.(3)